School-Age Financial Aid Program

 The School-Age Financial Aid program is for students with hearing loss who use listening and spoken language and who are in first through twelfth grades and attending a parochial, private or independent (not public) mainstream school.
 Awards are intended to help with educational costs such as tuition, room and board, books, equipment, auditory and speech language support services, academic tutoring, transportation, and other school-related expenses.
 This program is not applicable for students who are being homeschooled, attend public school or are in college.
 Award amounts vary; over the past three years, awards have ranged from $500 to $1,500.
 These awards are made one time for the year generally in the month of August.
 Award recipients may apply for this program again in future years.

-This program is open for applications until April 21, 2017.
+This program is closed for applications until 2018.

 2017 School-Age Program Eligibility Criteria

 In order to be eligible for this program, applicants must meet all of the following criteria:

 • The child’s bilateral hearing loss or Auditory Neuropathy (AN) must have been diagnosed before the child’s fourth birthday.
 Children with unilateral (one-sided) hearing loss or unilateral AN do not qualify.

 • The child’s hearing loss must be in the moderate to profound range.
 This means that applicants must have an unaided Pure-Tone Average (PTA) of 55 dB or greater in the better hearing ear, in the speech frequencies of 500, 1000, 2000 and 4000 Hz.
 Children with cochlear implants meet this eligibility requirement.
 Note: This may not apply for children who have been diagnosed with AN.
 For information on required documentation for AN, please see the "documentation" section on the Application Submission Instructions page in the application packet.